Discover the Art Institute of Chicago: Essential Masterpieces Guide

 Let me tell you about one of my favorite places in the entire Midwest: The Art Institute of Chicago.
 Those iconic bronze lions guarding the entrance?
 They’re just the beginning of what makes this place special.

 I had the opportunity to visit it on my latest trip to Chicago this past fall and OMG.
-I had no idea just how many iconic pieces I studied in school and had seen in book would be there.
+I had no idea just how many iconic pieces I studied in school and had seen in books would be there.
 I figured out all the ins and outs of making your visit absolutely fantastic.

 Quick Facts You Need to Know